muratk3n/thirdwave/en/tweets/2019/week34.md

 Not being supportive on "transgender athlete equality" is not a rightist position.
 The stance is literally dumb, so it doesn't belong anywhere in the spectrum.
-There is no right or left connotation to it.
+There is no right or left connotation to this issue.

 *2019-8-16 13:53:0*